-Chris has been tirelessly working to raise funds for the project including getting some labor and materials donated.
+Chris worked tirelessly to raise funds for the project including getting some of the labor and materials donated.
 The projected was officially underway as of the last week of January 2018, with cement poured on the 31st.

 The total estimated cost of the project is $3,300 and will take 30-60 days to finish, weather permitting.

-The garden will be located at our Christy Woods home.
-It will include a large cemented walkway through the middle of it to accomadate wheelchairs and multiple visitors.
-The walkway will be surrounded on all sides by various plants that play on some of our major senses: touch, smell, and sight, and sound.
+The garden is located at our Christy Woods home.
+It includes a large cemented walkway through the middle of it to accomadate wheelchairs and multiple visitors.
+The walkway is surrounded on all sides by various plants that play on some of our major senses: touch, smell, and sight, and sound.

-Chris has been working with Piedmont Landscaping to not only build the garden, but to pick appropriate plants for the senses that will thrive in North Carolina's climate.
+Chris worked with Piedmont Landscaping to not only build the garden, but to pick appropriate plants for the senses that will thrive in North Carolina's climate.

 Some of the proposed plants are: Mint, Butterfly Plant, Wax Flowers, Toothache plant, and Lemon Grass.